bearudev/TroubleDaysModdingUtilities/README.md

 ## Contact me
 ![Discord](https://i.imgur.com/ZOKp8LH.png)

-Please do not claim these programs as your own and...
-Yeaaah xD.
+Please do not claim these programs as your own.
-If you have any questions or ideas for AST tools, contact me on Discord: ComboDev#0026 OR combodev@mail.com
+If you have any questions or ideas for AST tools, feel free to create an issue here and I will help you.